 - Crowdfunding: Raising a small amount of money from a large number of people in return for equity, interest on the debt, or rewards to the investors.

 - Accelerators: Joining startup accelerators designed explicitly to help early-stage startups grow and reach their full potential.
-Startups need to apply to such accelerators who then provide them with the structured guidance and financing in return for some equity or fees.
+Startups need to apply to such accelerators, who then provide them with structured guidance and financing in return for some equity or fees.